Nikhil-Doal/ray-tracing/README.md

 1. **Scene Construction** — The selected scene function populates a `SceneDesc` with geometry (as a `HittableList`), camera parameters, explicit lights, and an optional HDR sky path.

-2. **BVH Build** — The primitive list is partitioned recursively using the SAH cost model.
+2. **BVH Build** — The primitive list is partitioned recursively using the SAH model.
 On the GPU path, the CPU-side BVH tree is flattened into a contiguous array of `GpuBVHNode` structs with integer child indices.

 3. **Ray Generation** — For each pixel, rays are generated with stochastic sub-pixel jitter.
 The camera model supports configurable field of view, aperture (depth of field), and focus distance.